deanjerkovich/loraham/README.md

 # Software

-todo
+The software run on each device is typically node specific, but reuses a fair amount (most of it should be shifted to a library).

+All of the arduino code on the Feathers is simple C; the raspberry pi code is python.

+See the individual nodes for actual code.

 # Nodes

-- [sd-logger](/sd-logger-node/): A simple node that logs all traffic to SD card in JSON format.
+- [sd-logger-node](/sd-logger-node/): A mobile node that logs all traffic to SD card in JSON format.
+- [oled-node](/oled-node/): A mobile node with an OLED screen for displaying messages
+- [loraham-pi](/loraham-pi/): A node built around a raspberry pi for increased processing power, storage, and WiFi/Bluetooth capability. less mobile, but still extremely mobile compared to most things.

 # Experiments